alien4cloud/csar-public-library/org/ystia/xfs/README.rst

 - **location**: The relative location (for example path on the file system), which provides the root location to address an attached node.
-  Example: a mount point / path such as ‘/usr/data’.
+  Example: a mount point / path such as *‘/usr/data’*.
-  Note: The user must provide it and it cannot be “root”.
+  Note: The user must provide it and it cannot be *“root”*.

 Requirements
 ^^^^^^^^^^^^